-We have established collaborations with pharmaceutical and biotechnology companies that have provided us with \$65.4 million in payments through the date of this prospectus.
+We have established collaborations with pharmaceutical and biotechnology companies that have provided us with \$52.9 million in payments through January 31, 2016.
 Multiple antibodies, generated by us prior to or during a strategic collaboration, are currently being advanced through development by our collaborators.
 Our collaborations with TESARO and Celgene are described below: